Ervin L. Jordan Jr.: Career

+Jordan's scholarship has been influential in the study of African American military history and the role of Black Southerners during the Civil War.
+Academics have cited his work Black Confederates and Afro-Yankees in Civil War Virginia (1995), particularly his observation that "African-American history is not for the squeamish," a statement that has been noted for its recognition of the complexity and often uncomfortable realities of the historical record.
+Subsequent works by other scholars, including Racist Symbols and Reparations: Philosophical Reflections on Vestiges of the American Civil War (1998) and Unsung Patriots: African Americans in America's Wars (2023), reflect its continuing impact on scholarship concerning African Americans in military history, race relations, and Civil War studies.

 Affiliations

-Jordan is a member of professional organizations such as the Society of American Archivists, the Organization of American Historians, Phi Alpha Theta, the Association for the Study of African American Life and History (ASALH), the Mid-Atlantic Regional Archives Conference (MARAC) and the Virginia Association of Government Archives and Records Administrators (VAGARA).
-He has served on local and private, state and federal boards and commissions including the (Virginia) State Historical Records Advisory Board, the Jamestown-Yorktown Board of Trustees (2007-2023), the Board of Trustees of the Virginia Museum of Natural History (1997-2008), Virginia Sesquicentennial of the American Civil War Commission Advisory Council (2006-2015), the Gettysburg Foundation Board of Directors (2011-2022) and the Gettysburg Foundation Historians Council (2012–present), the Supreme Court of Virginia Historical Commission, the Somerset Place Foundation Board of Directors (1988-2000), the Advisory Committee on African-American Interpretation at Monticello (home of Thomas Jefferson, 3rd U. S. president), Senior Advisor to the Norfolk State University Board of Visitors, Old Dominion University's General Review Board (1977–1979), the Virginia American Revolution 250 Commission (VA250) African American Advisory Council, the Jamestown-Yorktown Foundation 2019 Commemoration Steering Committee, and, the President's Commission on Slavery and the University.
+Jordan is a member of professional organizations including the Society of American Archivists, the Organization of American Historians, Phi Alpha Theta, the Association for the Study of African American Life and History (ASALH), the Mid-Atlantic Regional Archives Conference (MARAC) and the Virginia Association of Government Archives and Records Administrators (VAGARA).
+He has served on local and private, state and federal boards and commissions including the (Virginia) State Historical Records Advisory Board, the Jamestown-Yorktown Board of Trustees, the Board of Trustees of the Virginia Museum of Natural History, Virginia Sesquicentennial of the American Civil War Commission Advisory Council, the Gettysburg Foundation Board of Directors and the Gettysburg Foundation Historians Council, the Supreme Court of Virginia Historical Commission, the Somerset Place Foundation Board of Directors, the Advisory Committee on African-American Interpretation at Monticello (home of Thomas Jefferson, 3rd U. S. president), a senior advisor to the Norfolk State University Board of Visitors, Old Dominion University's General Review Board), the Virginia American Revolution 250 Commission (VA250) African American Advisory Council, the Jamestown-Yorktown Foundation 2019 Commemoration Steering Committee and, the President's Commission on Slavery and the University.
 Jordan is a past member of the Advisory Board of the National Civil War Chaplains Research Center and Museum (now the Chaplains Museum, Liberty University Department of History), the University of Virginia Faculty and Staff Advisory Group to the Bicentennial Commission, the Museum of the Confederacy Board of Trustees (now the American Civil War Museum), and the Albemarle Charlottesville Historical Society Board of Directors.